apache/cloudberry-site/docs/sys-admin/expand-cluster/plan-system-expansion.md

 ---
-title: Planning Cloudberry System Expansion
+title: Plan Cloudberry System Expansion
 ---

+# Plan Cloudberry System Expansion

 Careful planning will help to ensure a successful Cloudberry expansion project.

 The topics in this section help to ensure that you are prepared to perform a system expansion.

-- [System Expansion Checklist](#topic4) is a checklist you can use to prepare for and perform the system expansion process.
+- [System Expansion Checklist](#system-expansion-checklist) is a checklist you can use to prepare for and perform the system expansion process.
-- [Planning New Hardware Platforms](#topic5) covers planning for acquiring and setting up the new hardware.
+- [Planning New Hardware Platforms](#plan-new-hardware-platforms) covers planning for acquiring and setting up the new hardware.
-- [Planning New Segment Initialization](#topic6) provides information about planning to initialize new segment hosts with `gpexpand`.
+- [Planning New Segment Initialization](#plan-new-segment-initialization) provides information about planning to initialize new segment hosts with `gpexpand`.
-- [Planning Table Redistribution](#topic10) provides information about planning the data redistribution after the new segment hosts have been initialized.
+- [Planning Table Redistribution](#plan-table-redistribution) provides information about planning the data redistribution after the new segment hosts have been initialized.

 :::note
 When expanding a Apache Cloudberry system, you must deactivate Cloudberry interconnect proxies before adding new hosts and segment instances to the system, and you must update the `gp_interconnect_proxy_addresses` parameter with the newly-added segment instances before you re-enable interconnect proxies.
 For example, these commands deactivate Cloudberry interconnect proxies by setting the interconnect to the default (`UDPIFC`) and reloading the `postgresql.conf` file to update the Cloudberry system configuration.